-Aviva share how Ordnance Survey mapping data is improving underwriting commercial property insurance policies.
+Aviva shares how Ordnance Survey mapping data is improving underwriting commercial property insurance policies.

 How roads authorities and utilities cooperated to produce a centralised national roadworks register with OS MasterMap at its core.

-Thanks to process improvements and using Ordnance Survey data, Yorkshire Water has saved 200 man-days in field visits, the equivalent of one full-time person, or £40 000.
+Thanks to OS data, Yorkshire Water has saved 200 man-days in field visits.

 A Central Spatial Repository is enabling 1600 users to view complex geographic information and make better operational decisions.